 Trauma in addiction

 Current research is showing that childhood trauma and disorganised attachment are a major underlying source of addictive behaviour.
-The early years of our lives are the most critical development period for the architecture of our physical, mental and emotional well-being.
+The early years of our lives are the most critical development period for the foundation of our physical, mental and emotional well-being.
 Here, our brain grows at a rapid rate, firing and wiring, laying the foundation of our neural pathways.
 We also entirely dependent on the relationship with our caregivers.
-As we have no ability to regulate our own stress or uncomfortable feelings, we depend on healthy, nurturing attachment styles and emotionally responsive caregivers in the development of: a healthy stress response, emotional maturity, how we receive and are able to give love and how we obtain a healthy sense of belonging, connection and self-worth.
+As we have no ability to regulate our own stress or uncomfortable feelings - we depend on healthy, nurturing attachment styles and emotionally responsive caregivers in the development of: a healthy stress response, emotional maturity, how we receive and are able to give love and how we obtain a healthy sense of belonging, connection and self-worth.
 We need all those ingredients so our nervous system can self-regulate, self soothe, our physiology can remain in balance and most importantly, we feel intrinsically safe inside.

 Addiction is often complex and multivariable.
 There may have been a history of mental health issues or addiction within the family.
 Usually the trauma is not caused by one major event but by an accumulation of hurtful events and painful experiences: a cold, harsh, punishing and critical parent, never been made to feel good enough, an emotionally absent or co-dependent parent, bullying amongst siblings, abandonment, unhealthy patterns of physical or emotional abuse between parents (punishment) and then seeing the parents all loved up again (reward), not having been kept safe by other parent from the abuse or not having been able to save the other parent from the abuse.
 This often all marinated in a deep sense of having felt powerless, shame and unworthiness.